MyPureCloud/developer-center-blog/source/2020-05-12-parameters-and-oauth-redirect-uri/index.html.md

 _Note: $URL_1$ and $URL_2$ are not specific keywords/values.
 This is just to represent the urls, corresponding to your app, that you will need to configure.
 I'll come back to this later in this post._

-Before continuing, I suggest you take a look at the page explaining the [Implicit Grant](https://developer&#46;mypurecloud&#46;com/api/rest/authorization/use-implicit-grant.html).
+Before continuing, I suggest you take a look at the page explaining the [Implicit Grant](/api/rest/authorization/use-implicit-grant.html).

 ## What does that mean for my web client and the javascript code?

 The Genesys Cloud client (or a web browser like Chrome when you are using the Genesys Cloud Web client) requests and loads the page that corresponds the Application URL of my Client Application ($URL_1$).

 When the javascript code is executed by the web client, and when it reaches the ***loginImplicitGrant*** method (from the Platform API Javascript SDK), one of the following will happen:
-*	Prior to attempting a login, your code has enabled [Access Token persistence, in the the Platform API Javascript SDK, using the setPersistSettings function](https://developer.mypurecloud.com/api/rest/client-libraries/javascript/#access_token_persistence) (assuming DOM Window localStorage is supported and available in your web client)
+*	Prior to attempting a login, your code has enabled [Access Token persistence, in the the Platform API Javascript SDK, using the setPersistSettings function](/api/rest/client-libraries/javascript/#access_token_persistence) (assuming DOM Window localStorage is supported and available in your web client)
 AND you already opened that page recently (authorization process was performed already),
 AND the access token is still valid:
--> The code execution will continue (what you write in the *then()* method of the ***loginImplicitGrant*** when called as a Promise)
+&rightarrow; The code execution will continue (what you write in the *then()* method of the ***loginImplicitGrant*** when called as a Promise)

 *	It is the first time you open the page (for the day)
 OR the access token is not valid anymore (token has expired)
-OR your code has not enabled [Access Token persistence, in the the Platform API Javascript SDK, using the setPersistSettings function](https://developer.mypurecloud.com/api/rest/client-libraries/javascript/#access_token_persistence):
+OR your code has not enabled [Access Token persistence, in the the Platform API Javascript SDK, using the setPersistSettings function](/api/rest/client-libraries/javascript/#access_token_persistence):
--> The code after ***loginImplicitGrant*** from your first page (corresponding to $URL_1$) will not be processed.
+&rightarrow; The code after ***loginImplicitGrant*** from your first page (corresponding to $URL_1$) will not be processed.
--> The web client will be redirected to login&#46;mypurecloud&#46;com (or login&#46;mypurecloud&#46;ie, or ... - depending on your Genesys Cloud organization region) for authentication/authorization.
+&rightarrow; The web client will be redirected to login&#46;mypurecloud&#46;com (or login&#46;mypurecloud&#46;ie, or ... - depending on your Genesys Cloud organization region) for authentication/authorization.
     1. If you then provide the correct credentials, and if (only if) the redirectUri you provided in the ***loginImplicitGrant*** is configured under the OAuth client as one of the Authorized Redirect URIs, the web client will then be authorized and will be redirected to the redirect url you have provided.
     The Redirect URI in the ***loginImplicitGrant*** MUST ENTIRELY MATCH one of the URIs you have configured under the OAuth client as Authorized Redirect URIs.
     Here, this would mean $URL_2$